Medical-Fitness Technician

 Scoring the Test Result:

-Arm Extensor Fitness Score Interpretation:
+Arm Extensor Strength Score Interpretation:

-- Hands on the ground shoulder-width apart
+- Hands on the floor shoulder-width apart and directly under the shoulders.

-- Start with the arms extended
+- Start with the arms extended.

-- The body remains rigid
+- The body remains rigid.

-- The elbows move closer to the hips than the shoulders
+- The elbows move closer to the hips than the shoulders.

-- Return to the starting up position
+- Return to the starting up position.

-- Complete at full arm extension
+- Complete at full arm extension.

-- Explain that they can stop and rest if needed, but if they do, the clock keeps running.
+- You may stop and rest if needed, but if you do, the Timer keeps running.

 Test Protocol:

-- After the participant has warmed up, ask him/her to indicate when he/she is ready to begin.
+- After your client has warmed up, ask him/her to indicate when he/she is ready to begin.

-- Observe the participant at all times and check their body movements.
+- Observe your client at all times and check his/her body movements.

-- Do not inform the participant how much time is remaining on the clock.
+- Do not inform your client how much time has elapsed or remains.

-- Record the total number of completed push-ups during the 1-minute test.
+- Record the Total number of completed Push-Ups during the 1-minute test.

 Scoring the Test Result: